noseratio/choco/wsudo/Readme.md

     wasudo cup all -y

 In all cases, the specified command runs attached to and reusing the admin console created by any of `wsudo` variants.
-That makes sense for the most CLI-based commands.
-To run a GUI program as Administrator detached from the admin console (and thus close the admin console and exit immediately), you could launch it via the inline [start](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/start) command:
+This makes sense for the most CLI-based commands.
+To run a GUI program as Administrator detached from the admin console (and thus close the admin console and exit immediately), you could use [start](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/start):

     wasudox start notepad C:\Windows\System32\drivers\etc\hosts